 This slightly more advanced move shows you another way of lengthening the Y ligaments (the area in front of the hip where the leg is attached to the pelvis).

 - Lying on your back with the knees pulled up,

 - gradually raise the pelvis off the floor as high as possible while taking deep breaths.
 When you reach your utmost top limit and can no longer hold it,

 - slowly and gradually bring the pelvis down to the floor again and rest.

 You may repeat the sequence two or three times in one session.
 Done daily, the results will emerge in a couple of weeks.

 Keep the chin down to lengthen the back of the neck.
 Is your neck uncomfortable when lying on the floor?
-Then place a support in the form of a couple of books, a rolled up towel, or small firm cushion under the back of the head.
+Then place some support in the form of a couple of books, a rolled-up towel, or a small firm cushion under the back of the head.
 You should be able to lie down comfortably on the floor, with your chin held down and your face parallel to the ceiling as shown in the above picture.